VonHeikemen/lsp-zero.nvim/doc/md/api-reference.md

   * format_opts: (Table).
 These are the options you can pass to [vim.lsp.buf.format()](https://neovim.io/doc/user/lsp.html#vim.lsp.buf.format()).

-When you enable async formatting the only argument in `format_opts` that will have any effect is `formatting_options`, the rest will be ignored.
+When you enable async formatting the only argument in `format_opts` that will have any effect are `formatting_options` and `timeout_ms`, the rest will be ignored.

 ```lua
 local lsp = require('lsp-zero').preset({})